-Children ages 6 months to 3 years are the age group most likely to breathe in (inhale) a foreign object.
+Children ages 6 months to 3 years are in the age group most likely to breathe in (inhale) a foreign object.
 These items may include nuts, coins, toys, balloons, or other small items or foods.

 Young children can easily inhale small foods (nuts, seeds, or popcorn) and objects (buttons, beads, or parts of toys) when playing or eating.
 This may cause a partial or total airway blockage.

 Young children have smaller airways than adults.
 They also can't move enough air when coughing to dislodge an object.
-Therefore, a foreign object is more likely to get stuck and block the passage.
+Therefore, a foreign object is more likely to get stuck and block the air passage.